Collective plasma effects of electron-positron pairs in beam-driven QED cascades: Summary and Discussion

 We specifically considered two sets of 3D PIC simulations, including one set with ideal parameters and the other set with existing technologies.
 The ideal parameter set uses a $\unit[24]{PW}$ $\lambda=\unit[0.8]{\mu m}$ laser with a waist of $\unit[5]{\mu m}$, duration of $\unit[50]{fs}$, and peak intensity of $\unit[6\times10^{22}]{Wcm^{-2}}$ (corresponding to $a_0\approx170$).
 Combined with a $\unit[300]{GeV}$, $\unit[1]{nC}$, $\unit[4\times10^{20}]{cm^{-3}}$ peak density electron beam, it creates a $\unit[139]{nC}$ plasma with peak density of $\unit[3.28\times10^{22}]{cm^{-3}}$, which is $82$ times higher than the injected electron beam.
 The pair parameter $n_p/\gamma$ reaches a peak value of $\unit[2.67\times10^{20}]{cm^{-3}}$, which is $6.7\%$ of the critical density of the laser.
 The simulation shows a laser frequency upshift of $2.4\%$ at the output and a maximum wave vector upshift of $4.8\%$ during the collision.

-We further demonstrate that the collective QED plasma signature can be observed with state-of-the-art technologies.
+We further demonstrated that the collective QED plasma signature can be observed with state-of-the-art technologies.
 Even a $\unit[30]{GeV}$ electron beam and a $\unit[3]{PW}$ $\unit[2.5]{\mu m}$-waist laser (other parameters are identity to the previous 3D PIC simulation) can create a pair plasma of $n_p/\gamma = \unit[2.67\times10^{20}]{cm^{-3}}$ and induce a $0.2\%$ laser frequency upshift.
-It suggests how hitherto unobserved collective effects can be probed with existing state-of-the-art laser and beam technologies, suggesting a strong argument for colocating these technologies.
+It suggests how hitherto unobserved collective effects can be probed with existing state-of-the-art laser and beam technologies, offering a strong argument for colocating these technologies.

-Our results demonstrate that the co-location~\cite{meuren2020seminal, meuren2021mp3} of a dense, $\unit[30]{GeV}$ electron beam with a $\unit[3-10]{PW}$ optical laser enables us to reach the QED plasma regime at substantially lower laser intensities ($\unit[10^{22}] {Wcm^{-2}}$).
-Whereas it has been well known that QED cascades can be studied in electron-beam laser collisions\cite{sokolov_pair_2010}, our results recognize the importance of the electron beam density, showing that the beam-compression techniques developed in the context of FACET-II are indeed sufficient to probe the interplay between collective plasma and strong-field quantum effects with a laser-electron-beam setup.
-In fact, compared to all-optical methods of reaching the QED regime, the use of lower laser intensities reduces the particle mass shift, thereby remarkably makes the QED collective effects easier to observe.
+What emerges from these simulations is a picture of how the co-location~\cite{meuren2020seminal, meuren2021mp3} of a dense, $\unit[30]{GeV}$ electron beam with a $\unit[3-10]{PW}$ optical laser enables us to reach the QED plasma regime at substantially lower laser intensities ($\unit[10^{22}] {Wcm^{-2}}$) than previously thought possible.
+Whereas it has been well known that QED cascades can be studied in electron-beam laser collisions\cite{sokolov_pair_2010}, our simulations highlight the importance of the electron beam density, showing that the beam-compression techniques developed in the context of FACET-II are indeed sufficient to describe the interplay between collective plasma and strong-field quantum effects with a laser-electron-beam setup.
+In fact, compared to all-optical methods of reaching the QED regime, the use of lower laser intensities reduces the particle mass shift, thereby remarkably making the QED collective effects easier to observe.

-The beam-laser collision setup, together with the proposed observable, opens seminal possibilities for studying laboratory astrophysics and High Energy Density Physics (HEDP) by providing access to the QED plasma regime with available technology.
+It can be imagined that further, possibly more distinct, signatures of the collective effects recognized here might be obtained through variations of the laser or the beam parameters envisioned here.
+However, what is clear is that the beam-laser collision setup, together with the methodology of witnessing collective effects through laser frequency shifts, as envisioned here, already opens up possibilities for the near-term studying of the QED plasma regime with presently available technology.